OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Sitemaps/README.md

 ## General Concepts

 Sitemaps are configured by creating a Sitemap Set.

 A Sitemap Set is a container for one, or many, Sitemap Nodes, and provides a base url that the Node(s) will be served under.

+Tenants are supported, and if used with a url prefix, this will be prepended to the Sitemap Set base url.

 ## How to create a Sitemap Set